 But even if you don’t buy on arrival, it’s worthwhile knowing about it beforehand as part of your homework.
 You’ll be ready to check on arrival to see if it’d be a good deal to buy on your way back home.

 So here are the countries with which I’m personally familiar that have arrival Duty Free shops:

-- Asia/Pacific – Australia, China, Hong Kong, India, Kazakhstan, Malaysia, New Zealand, Pakistan, Philippines, Singapore, Taiwan, Thailand
+- Asia/Pacific – Australia, China, Hong Kong, India, Kazakhstan, Malaysia, New Zealand, Pakistan, Philippines, Singapore, Sri Lanka, Taiwan, Thailand

 - Africa – Algeria, Egypt, Morocco, Nigeria, South Africa, Tunisia